DanielKlys7/CompaniesDataDisplay/readme.md

 ## About

-(strongly suggest to click on link with ctrl because github doesn't allow target="_blank) Project's live is here: [companiesdatadisplay.netlify.com](https://companiesdatadisplay.netlify.com/)
+(strongly suggest to click on link with ctrl because github doesn't allow target="_blank")

+Project's live is here: [companiesdatadisplay.netlify.com](https://companiesdatadisplay.netlify.com/)

 It takes a while for project to load beacuse of multiple fetches (I guess).